How to Use OBS Studio for Professional Video Streaming in 2025

 And the best part about OBS Studio?

-How to Set Up Hotkeys on OBS Studio
+How to Set Up OBS Studio Hotkeys

-Essentially, setting up hotkeys allows you to switch between multiple scenes instantly at the touch of a button.
+Setting up hotkeys allows you to switch between multiple scenes instantly at the touch of a button.
 For example, if you have ever used CTRL+C to copy something on your computer, you have used a hotkey.

-To use hotkeys, start by creating another scene by clicking on the “+” within the “Scene” widget:
+To use the hotkeys, start by creating another scene by clicking on the “+” within the “Scene” widget:

 How to Add a Scene in OBS Studio